Heym SR 30: Locking mechanism

 The locking mechanism was designed by Peter Fortner junior.
 A preceding example of a semi-rigid bolt lock using ball bearings as locking elements is the Anschütz 1827 Fortner rifle, also designed by Peter Fortner junior.
 Peter Fortner junior patented the in the Anschütz 1827 Fortner used locking mechanism in 1984.
 Unlike the Heym SR 30 six ball bearings the seven ball bearings in the .22 LR (5.6×15mmR) chambered Anschütz 1827 Fortner are located at the back of the bolt.
 As the commercial introduction of the Heym SR 30 occurred within 20 years after 1984, Peter Fortner junior's patent at the time had not expired.

 Heym states they successfully had the SR 30 locking mechanism tested by the C.I.P. accredited Suhl proofhouse loaded up to a Pmax piezo pressure of 800.0 MPa.
 Websites report on a Heym SR 30 rifle chambered in .30-06 Springfield subjected to by QuickLOAD calculated/predicted peak chamber pressure tests of 1000.0 MPa (a 241% overload) and 1070.0 MPa (a 258% overload) by firing intentionally incorrectly loaded .30-06 Springfield cartridges.
 These pressure levels generate over double the maximum allowed bolt thrust and the 258% overload comes near the bolt thrust exhibited by a .50 BMG (12.7×99mm NATO) cartridge.
-After examening the remotely fired rifle the SR 30 extractor turned out to be damaged as high pressure gases out of ruptured cartridge cases were relieved out of the action, and the bolt was deformed rendering the rifle unusable.
+After examining the remotely fired rifle the SR 30 extractor turned out to be damaged as high pressure gases out of ruptured cartridge cases were relieved out of the action, and the bolt was deformed rendering the rifle unusable.
 The bolt was however retained in the rifle during these tests avoiding a catastrophic failure of parts unintentionally moving backwards towards the user type.